jossemii/HyperNode/README.md

 ### Note on Installation

+- **version**: The Nodo version is currently in 'alpha', so it's recommended to use a virtual machine.

 - **sudo Usage**: The installation script requires `sudo` privileges to install various apt packages and Docker.
 Use it responsibly under your own discretion.

 - **Docker Containers**: The system will create and remove Docker containers as part of its operations.